Donald Pierce: O*N*E Conscription

-Due to lack of resources and proper jurisdiction however, Pierce and the rest of the Reavers were eventually turned over to the Office of National Emergency.
-The mutant related activity hating General Robert Callahan had Pierce run a couple of missions for the mutant crimes task force bureau on the false promise of freedom and much-needed system overhauls.
-With the latest acquisition of Miss Sinister however, Callahan revealed the duplicity by triggering remote fail-safes installed during the Reavers' refitting.
-Pierce and select members of his crew were forced to impart their technologies and mechanical skills into building up Callahan's mutant-hunting gear, the rest of whom had been given the kill order by the corrupt commander to his soldiers, an event which soon made public news and garnered the attention of some ragtag X-Men.
+Due to lack of resources and proper jurisdiction, Pierce and the Reavers are turned over to the Office of National Emergency (O*N*E).
+Pierce and select members of his crew are forced to impart their technologies and mechanical skills into building up Robert Callahan's mutant-hunting equipment, the rest of whom had been given the kill order by the corrupt commander to his soldiers.
+This soon made public news and garnered the attention of the X-Men.